Major Updates in Claude Code v2.1.166–v2.1.168

 Glob Pattern Support in Deny Rules

 Glob patterns can now be used in the tool name position of deny rules in permission settings (v2.1.166).
-Specifying "*" denies all tools, making it easier to adopt a whitelist-style approach where all tools are first prohibited and only those to be permitted are explicitly specified via allow rules.
-In addition, allow rules now reject globs other than MCP, and a warning is now displayed at startup if deny rules contain unknown tool names.
+Specifying "*" denies all tools, making it easier to adopt a whitelist-style operation where all tools are first prohibited and only those explicitly allowed are listed in allow rules.
+Additionally, allow rules now reject globs other than MCP, and a warning is issued at startup if unknown tool names are included in deny rules.

 Messages relayed from other Claude sessions via SendMessage no longer carry user-level permissions (v2.1.166).
-The receiving session rejects relayed permission requests, and they are blocked in auto mode.
+The receiving side rejects relayed permission requests, and auto mode blocks them.

-This is considered a countermeasure against the risk of a session with permissions mistakenly executing instructions from another session as if they came from the user themselves (the so-called "Confused Deputy" problem).
+This is considered a countermeasure against the risk of a privileged session mistakenly treating instructions from another session as its own and executing them (the so-called "Confused Deputy" problem).

-- Fixed an issue where a single invalid entry would silently disable the enforcement of all remaining valid policies.
-Since this was behavior where policies could become ineffective unintentionally, this is an important fix for organizations enforcing governance.
+- A problem was fixed where a single invalid entry would silently disable enforcement of the remaining valid policies.
+Since this behavior caused policies to stop working unintentionally, this is an important fix for organizations enforcing governance.

 Improvements and Developer Experience